zhangyihome/code-push-cli/cli/README.md

 code-push app add <appName>
 ```

-If your app targets both iOS and Android, please *create separate apps* with CodePush (see NOTE below for details).
-One for each platform.
-This way, you can manage and release updates to them separately, which in the long run, tends to make things simpler.
+If your app targets both iOS and Android, please *create separate apps for each platform* with CodePush (see the note below for details).
+This way, you can manage and release updates to them separately, which in the long run, also tends to make things simpler.
 The naming convention that most folks use is to suffix the app name with `-iOS` and `-Android`.
 For example:

 ```
 code-push app add MyApp-Android